MARMOTatZJU/drl-based-trajectory-tracking/README.md

 ## Try out Pre-trained Checkpoints

+After the installation phase, you can try out pre-trained checkpoints.
 Pre-trained checkpoints and pre-compiled protobuf-generated code are collected in [drltt-assets](https://github.com/MARMOTatZJU/drltt-assets).

 Set up environment variables by running: